hpc2n/linux-command-line-101/docs/modify.md

 - **rm FILE**: remove the file with the name FILE
 - The command <code>pwd</code> tells you the current directory path.

-!!!
-Example "Creating directories, changing directories, removing directory and file, removing files by pattern"
+!!! example "Creating directories, changing directories, removing directory and file, removing files by pattern"

     This example will test some of the things we just learned, as well as the command ``cd`` and glob patterns from the previous section.